Dana Incorporated

 Cash vs Debt

-The company holds $477.0M in cash, though total debt stands at $1.54B.
-This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
-The company generates $578.0M in free cash flow annually, which funds everything from R&D to shareholder returns without needing external financing.
+On the balance sheet, DAN has $477.0M in cash with $1.54B in obligations.
+The ability to service this debt comfortably depends on continued operational cash generation.
+Annual free cash flow of $578.0M supports ongoing capital allocation decisions and provides a cushion against unexpected expenses or downturns.
 Return on equity stands at -2.8%, which is negative for the sector.
 ROE measures how effectively a company uses shareholder capital to generate profits.
 ROA of 2.3% is on the lower side, which is common in asset-heavy industries.
 Revenue has pulled back from $10.16B (2022) to $7.50B (2025), a 26% decline worth watching.